- About CCI

 5. Can I send my renewal fees and get my CEUs later?

-Answer: No. Renewal fees, CEUs, and signed Code of Ethics must be submitted in order for the renewal of the credential.
-CEUs MUST be earned within the Registrant's triennial cycle and before the active through date of the credential(s).
+No. Renewal fees, CEUs, and signed Code of Ethics must be submitted in order for the renewal of the credential.
+CEUs MUST be earned within the registrant's triennial cycle and before the active through date of the credential(s).

 6. How long does it take to process my renewal and mail a new wallet ID card?